Most Affordable Neighborhoods in Bellevue: Bellevue, WA Affordable Living Guide

 Woodridge has gained popularity in recent decades for its spacious homes and quaint, quiet suburban streets.
 This neighborhood has impressive views of downtown Bellevue and Seattle across Lake Washington and is less than 10 minutes from the city center.
 Downtown Seattle is just 15 minutes away.
 The Woodridge Water Tower is one of the neighborhood's most well-known landmarks, visible from the heart of Bellevue, while Woodridge Elementary School is situated on the hilltop.

 Woodridge is largely residential with family homes, senior living centers, and several recreational facilities, in addition to some commercial buildings and business offices.
-The nearest restaurants, cafés, nightlife, and stores are just over the interstate in Factoria or to the west in Lake Hills.
+The nearest restaurants, cafés, nightlife, and stores are just over the interstate in Factoria or to the east in Lake Hills.
 Factoria Marketplace is just a few miles away with an array of shops and restaurants, and Kelsey Creek Park is about a seven-minute drive to the north.

 The Woodridge Community Association is a coalition of neighborhood resident volunteers who support annual events, such as garage sales, donation drives, and newsletter distribution.